(A) What are the work registration requirements for work registered individuals?

 (5) Employment that becomes unsuitable, as specified in paragraph (E) of this rule, after the acceptance of such employment.

 (6) Acceptance of a bona fide offer of employment of more than thirty hours a week or in which the weekly earnings are equivalent to the federal minimum wage multiplied by thirty hours that, because of circumstances beyond the control of the individual, subsequently either does not materialize or results in employment that does not meet the requirements provided for in paragraph (E)(1) of this rule.

-(8) If a county agency finds the information regarding an assertion of good cause is questionable as defined in paragraph (H) of rule 5101:4-2-09 of the Administrative Code, county agencies shall request verification of the assistance group's statements.
-It is the assistance group's responsibility to provide the necessary verification as defined in paragraph (N) of rule 5101:4-2-09 of the Administrative Code.
-However, if the county agency has access to the information needed it should be considered.
-If assistance in gathering the information is needed, it must be provided.
-If good cause is questionable and the assistance group fails or refuses to provide verification of the questionable information, good cause shall not be determined.
+(8) When a county agency finds the information regarding an assertion of good cause is questionable as defined in rule 5101:4-2-09 of the Administrative Code, the county agency shall request verification of the assistance group's statements.
+It is the assistance group's responsibility to provide the necessary verification in accordance with rule 5101:4-2-09 of the Administrative Code.
+However, when the county agency has access to the information needed it should be considered.
+When assistance in gathering the information is needed, it must be provided.
+When good cause is questionable and the assistance group fails or refuses to provide verification of the questionable information, good cause shall not be determined.